 So as we head into this Labor Day weekend, let's all remember that horses react with an instinctual "flight" response when fireworks, gunshots, loud and sudden sounds, or unexpected bright lights frighten appear without warning.
 While officially-sponsored fireworks displays are usually publicized and announced in communities, many people set off their own private fireworks displays with little to no regard for the impact they have on neighboring animals, both large and small.

 We can prepare our horses to be better equipped to handle these situations.
 “Sacking out” is process of systematic desensitization to potentially frightening situations and objects.
 A horse is gradually introduced to noises, sounds and the sudden sights of things they might encounter at a show, a trail ride or just from windblown debris (included the dreaded plastic bag).
 One critical point to remember while training your horse and walking through the "sacking out" process is that your horse trusts you and your opinion.
 If you are present and it doesn’t upset you, then there is nothing to worry about (or so your horse will think).

-This revolutionary device monitors real-time data on your horse’s vital signs and behaviors, works across cellular and WiFi networks, offers GPS tracking, uses wireless inductive charging, and adapts to your horse over time as the system learns their unique and normal patterns and parameters.
-What's more, all technology (eg, sensors, microprocessors, transceivers, batteries) is non-invasively embedded within the padded leather crown of each halter/collar, designed by Freedman's, making NIGHTWATCH® safe and comfortable for long-term use on horses in a variety of conditions.
+This revolutionary device monitors real-time data on your horse’s vital signs and behaviors, works across cellular and WiFi networks, offers GPS tracking, and adapts to your horse over time as the system learns their unique and normal patterns and parameters.
+What's more, all technology (eg, sensors, microprocessors, transceivers, batteries) is non-invasively embedded within the padded leather crown of each halter, designed by Freedman's, making NIGHTWATCH® safe and comfortable for long-term use on horses in a variety of conditions.